Arun-Karthi/Arun-Karthi/README.md

 <h1 align="center">Hi 👋, I'm Arun</h1>
-<h3 align="center">A passionate frontend developer from India Welcome to my GitHub!
+<h3 align="center">Welcome to my GitHub!
 I'm a dedicated Frontend Developer specializing in Angular and always eager to explore the latest in web development.
 With a keen eye for detail and a passion for creating seamless user experiences, I love building intuitive and responsive web applications.</h3>

 - 🔭 I’m currently working on **MultiProtocol File Transfer**